bcolindres/bcolindres/README.md

 <h3 align="left">A passionate Full Stack Developer</h3>

-- 🌱 I enjoy playing piano and drums and speanding time with the family!
+- 🌱 I enjoy playing piano and drums and spending time with the family!

 - 📫 How to reach me **bcolindres2019@gmail.com**